guypursey/Lijst/README.md

 #Lijst

-##v0.0.0
+##v0.0.1

-This version is very basic and only allows addition, subtraction, multiplication, and division.
-At the moment it's more along the lines of a proof-of-concept.
+This version is very basic and only allows addition, subtraction, multiplication, and division and two basic variables: `T` and `NIL`.
+At the moment it's more along the lines of a proof-of-concept (though it doesn't prove much).

 ###What?